Position: Principal Investigator, Assistant Professor.

 Pronouns: She/her/ella.

 About: Elena is originally from Asturies (Spain) where she grew up and attended University of Oviedo to get her Licenciatura in Biology.
 She also spent a year studying in Aristotelous University of Thessaloniki (Greece) as an Erasmus student.
 She got her MS in Biochemistry, Molecular Biology and Biomedicine in Universidad Complutense de Madrid (Spain), and soon after, she moved to the UK to pursue her Ph.D. under a Marie Curie ITN fellowship.
 She did her Ph.D. in Biochemistry with Dr. Jonathan Hanley at the University of Bristol (UK), where she studied region-specific AMPA receptor trafficking and GTPase activation in neurons under ischemic conditions.
 It was in 2014 when she arrived in San Diego (CA) to do her postdoc with Dr. Nicola Allen at the Salk Institute.
 There, she focused on the study of astrocytic regulation of synaptic plasticity during development.
-Now she is an Assistant Professor in the Department of Neuroscience at Thomas Jefferson University.
+Now she is an Assistant Professor in the Biology Department at San Diego State University.
 The main goal of the lab is to harness the potential of astrocytes to regulate plasticity in injury and disease to improve prevention and functional recovery.
 Outside the lab, she likes playing guitar and ukulele, going to punk-rock shows, watching bad horror movies, and planning her next trip to Asturies.

-Position: Ph.D. candidate (M.D./Ph.D. program).
+Position: Ph.D. candidate M.D./Ph.D. program (Thomas Jefferson).

 Pronouns: He/him.